plumed/install-plumed/README.md

           plumed info --version
 ```

-*Iximiel/install-plumed* after compiling plumed will store an extra file that will contain the hash of the commit used to compile plumed in the installation directory (`${prefix}/plumed${suffix}/${hash}`), if *Iximiel/install-plumed* finds that file during the set up, it will assume that that version of plumed is already present and will completely skip the compilation.
+*Iximiel/install-plumed* after compiling plumed will store an extra file that contains the hash of the commit used to compile plumed in the installation directory (`${prefix}/plumed${suffix}/${hash}`), if *Iximiel/install-plumed* finds that file during the setup, it will assume that that version of plumed is already present and will completely skip the compilation.

 The default installation path is `~/opt`, so